Focus on Advocacy

 Throughout the legislative session, PTA advocates testify to the legislature on bills that align with our legislative priorities.
 Information about the testimony is posted in the WSPTA blog, search on the tag “testimony” to see the full list of posts.
 In addition to all of the fantastic advocacy happening in Washington state, WSPTA is active at the federal level as well.
 Read more on our most recent activity here.

 This pre-session webinar takes a brief look back at successes in 2020 and then looks forward at WSPTA’s legislative priorities for 2021, opportunities for testifying, tips for meeting and talking with legislators remotely, and a special “focus” on preparing for Advocacy Week during a pandemic!

-In addition to our ongoing efforts, WSPTA asked members to take action from home or from their phones throughout an entire week.
-Thank you to everyone who participated during this week in support of children across the state of Washington.
+In addition to our ongoing efforts, WSPTA will be asking members to take action from home or from their phones throughout an entire week.
+The best way to participate is by subscribing to the WSPTA Action Network to stay informed.

 - Monday, January 17 – Call to Action: stay tuned for the specific topic closer to the date

 - Tuesday, January 18 – Call to Action: stay tuned for the specific topic closer to the date

 - Wednesday, January 19 – Call to Action: stay tuned for the specific topic closer to the date

 - Thursday, January 20 – Call to Action: stay tuned for the specific topic closer to the date

 - Friday, January 21 – Call to Action: stay tuned for the specific topic closer to the date